mar1usz/Orange-Notes/README.md

 # Orange-Notes
-Sticky note app in C#
+Sticky notes app in C# with Google Drive Api and Json.